Wilberforce House

+History

+The house was built c.1656, in an Artisan Mannerist style.
+It was altered in c.1730, and had sash windows inserted in c.1755-60.
+It was bought by Hull City Corporation in 1903, and became a museum dedicated to Wilberforce in 1906.
+The museum re-opened on 25 March 2007, after a two-year £1.6 million redevelopment, in time for the 200th anniversary of Wilberforce's Act of Parliament abolishing the slave trade in the British Empire.
+The house was forced to close in 2020 because of the COVID-19 pandemic, taking the opportunity to refresh its offer and undertake vital repairs.
+The building reopened to the public in May 2023.

 Description

-The house is now a museum showcasing the life and work of one of Hull's most famous sons.
-The museum re-opened on 25 March 2007, after a two-year £1.6 million redevelopment, in time for the 200th anniversary of Wilberforce's Act of Parliament abolishing the slave trade in the British Empire.

 The front garden, named after Nelson Mandela, contains a statue of Wilberforce which underwent a £10,000 restoration in 2011.
 The statue was designated a Grade II* structure in 1994 and is now recorded in the National Heritage List for England, maintained by Historic England.
 Adjoining the site is Oriel Chambers, the home of the University of Hull's Wilberforce Institute for the Study of Slavery and Emancipation, which conducts research into historic and contemporary forms of slavery.

 The house also exhibits the East Yorkshire regimental collection.

-The house was forced to close in 2020 because of the COVID-19 pandemic, taking the opportunity to refresh its offer and undertake vital repairs.
-The building reopened to the public in May 2023.